Find a Lender-Approved Local Conveyancer in Melton Mowbray

 Residential Landlord and Tenant Conveyancing solicitors in Melton Mowbray

-The firms listed below are a small selection of solicitors in Melton Mowbray practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This will likely include advice on wrongful eviction
+The list below is a small selection of solicitors in Melton Mowbray practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Service charge disputes

 • Latham & Co, 15 High Street, Melton Mowbray, Leicestershire, LE13 0TX